-3. Transfers
+2. Transfers

 An involuntary transfer is defined as a change in the position of an employee initiated by the Committee and not voluntary agreed to by the employee.
-An involuntary transfer will be made only after a meeting between the employee and the Director of DPW, or his/her designee, at which time the employee will be notified of the reasons for the transfer, in writing, if the employee so requests.
+An involuntary transfer will be made only after a meeting between the employee and the Facilities Engineer Manager, or his/her designee, at which time the employee will be notified of the reasons for the transfer, in writing, if the employee so requests.